-- Examine the published monthly reports for revisions of data from earlier reports that could indicate a weakness in the reporting system. - Ask MoF officials whether all reports from budget organisations were submitted in a standard format in line with MoF guidelines and review whether examples indicate and explain variations. - Examine the latest budget/financial report from one line ministry to determine the level of detail provided to the MoF. - Examine the procedures for in-year monitoring of fiscal risk. - Check whether the state-owned companies are required to submit their annual audited financial reports, including an income statement, balance sheet, statement of changes in equity and cash flow statement. - Establish whether local government quarterly reports are published and are comprehensive. - Review the annual financial report for clarity and comprehensiveness. - Check whether the annual financial report clearly refers to the accounting standards used for preparing it. - Review the annual financial report for consistency with Eurostat standards. - Review the arrangements for recording assets and stocks, including appropriately valuing holdings in state-owned (or municipal) enterprises. - Examine how variations are accounted for.
+- Examine the monthly reports published by the MoF in the previous year, analysing monthly expenditure outturns against the profile and reviewing the reasons for peaks in spending (including "year-end fever"). - Examine the published monthly reports for revisions of data from earlier reports that could indicate a weakness in the reporting system. - Ask MoF officials whether all reports from budget organisations were submitted in a standard format in line with MoF guidelines, and review whether examples indicate and explain variations. - Examine the latest budget/financial report from one line ministry to determine the level of detail provided to the MoF. - Examine the procedures for in-year monitoring of fiscal risk. - Check whether state-owned companies are required to submit their annual audited financial reports, including an income statement, balance sheet, statement of changes in equity and cash flow statement. - Establish whether local government quarterly reports are published and are comprehensive. - Review the annual financial report for clarity and comprehensiveness. - Check whether the annual financial report clearly refers to the accounting standards used for preparing it. - Review the annual financial report for consistency with Eurostat standards. - Review the arrangements for recording assets and stocks, including appropriately valuing holdings in state-owned (or municipal) enterprises. - Examine how variations are accounted for.

-- published monthly reports; - MoF guidelines; - local government quarterly reports; - interviews with officials in the MoF and two selected ministries; - annual reports and the published Budget documents; - interviews with the key staff compiling the annual financial report and the relevant staff from the statistical office; - publicly available reports of the parliamentary committee on budget and finance; - annual report and the audit opinion of the SAI; - other reports of the SAI.
+- published monthly reports; - MoF guidelines; - local government quarterly reports; - interviews with officials in the MoF and two selected ministries; - annual reports and the published budget documents; - interviews with the key staff compiling the annual financial report and the relevant staff from the statistical office; - publicly available reports of the parliamentary committee on budget and finance; - annual report and the audit opinion of the SAI; - other reports of the SAI.